shafiulshaon/zoo-ticketing/system_diagram_en.md

 ### 2. Sequence Diagram

-This diagram illustrates the flow of operations in your application, particularly focusing on how a user's input is processed and how output is generated.
+This diagram illustrates the flow of operations in the CLI program, particularly focusing on how a user's input is processed and how output is generated.

 **Flow**:
 1. User starts the program, interacting with `MainController`.
 2. `MainController` calls `InputController` to gather user input.
-3. User input is validated and processed (possibly checking holidays via the Google Calendar API).
+3. User input is validated and processed.
 4. `MainController` uses `Calculator` (Model) to process the data.
 5. Results are sent to `OutputView` (View) to display the final output to the user.